Axgura/.github/profile/README.md

 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - Axgura is a IIGT?
+🙋‍♀️ A short introduction - Axgura is a IITG ?

 🌈 Contribution guidelines - You can join the community by emailing us via [axgurah@gmail.com](axgurah@gmail.com)